Nolan Arenado Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 27th in the league with a collective 7.4 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fourth-worst in the league.

-- The Rockies have the 24th-ranked team ERA among all league pitching staffs (5.31).
+- The Rockies have the 25th-ranked team ERA across all league pitching staffs (5.28).

-- The Rockies rank 16th in baseball in home runs given up (12 total, 1.1 per game).
+- Rockies pitchers combine to rank 19th in baseball in home runs given up (15 total, 1.3 per game).

-- Freeland (2-0) pitches for the Rockies to make his third start this season.
+- Urena (0-2) gets the starting nod for the Rockies, his third of the season.

-- His last time out was on Thursday against the Washington Nationals, when the left-hander tossed 6 2/3 scoreless innings while allowing four hits.
+- In his most recent time out on Saturday, the right-hander threw 2 2/3 innings against the Washington Nationals, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.